 How to balance screen time in a digital age is a HUGE question that therapists, teachers, and parents wonder about.
 Our kids are struggling.
 They are impacted by increased time on screens in ways that we may have not ever imagined.
 The research on screen time is profound.
 So how do we balance screen time when it seems to be everywhere: schools, distance learning requirements, social media, communication apps, games, television and movie streaming, and so much more?
 Today, I’m excited to share with you screen time checklist to use to help kids balance screen use with activity and responsibilities.
+This is a great tool to have in your toolbox as a tech wise family.

 Screen Time Checklist